sapna-limbu/Code-Refactoring-Bug-Fixing/README.md

 •	Updated the <form> tag to include an action attribute set to "/" to specify the URL where the form data should be submitted.

-•	Moved the <title> tag to be properly nested within the <head> section.

-•	Moved the <h1> tag to be directly within the <body> section for the main heading of the page.
-•	Corrected the indentation and spacing within the <form> tag.